Smyrnium olusatrum: In culture

 The mature fruits are black, which is possibly why it was believed to be the "black herb" of the Romans.

 Alexanders is commonly supposed to be the herb described by Dioscorides as Hipposelinum, which the Romans called olusatrum.
 William Turner, writing in the late 16th century, explained how this was the accepted wisdom of his "masters", Antonius Musa, Fuchsius and Ruellius (referring to their herbals).
 However, after reading Dioscorides's De Materia Medica he realised that "our [i.e. English] Alexander is not Smyrniū in Dioscorides," because that species had paler leaves than parsley, a purplish colour, and a white root.
 Dioscorides himself had said as much, writing "Hipposelinum is different to that which is properly called smyrnium".
-It therefore appears as if smyrnium and olusatrum were originally different plants which were confused, or conflated, by European herbalists.
+It therefore appears as if the words "smyrnium'" and '"olusatrum" originally named different plants but were confused by European herbalists.

 This confusion only deepened in the following years.
 In the mid-17th century Nicholas Culpeper explained that "alisander... is sold in apothecaries' shops as Macedonian parsley-seed."
 However, he acknowledged that it was grown in "all the gardens in Europe, and so well known, that it needs no farther description."
 John Ray explained in 1660 that alexanders was so called because in Italy and Germany it was known as herba alexandrina, having been supposed to have been brought from Alexandria.

 Alexanders (i.e. modern Smyrnium olusatrum) is often described as being native to the Mediterranean and only introduced further north, but Randall points out that this is not based on any real evidence.
 The earliest find of alexanders in Britain is a seed found at a Roman site at Caerwent.
 This may be only because the pollen (which would normally provide palaeobotanical evidence) is difficult to identify.
 For this reason, and from the reading of Dioscorides, it is commonly said to have been introduced by the Romans.
 Some authors, however, treat it as native.

 In Britain, the first record of alexanders as a living plant was by Turner in 1562.
 He wrote "Our Alexander groweth... in ilands compassed about the se between the far parte of Sommerset shere and Wales."
 The site mentioned may have been Steep Holm, where John Lightfoot also saw it in 1773.